Spherical clustering in detection of groups of concomitant extremes: Spherical clustering and concomitant extremes

 \subsection{Fundamental observations}

-Our analysis will rely on the following characterization result, which readily follows from the clustering duality in Corollary~\ref{cor:dual}.
+A partial answer to our problem is given by the following characterization result, which readily follows from the clustering duality in Corollary~\ref{cor:dual}.
+The difficult part is in establishing simple sufficient conditions, which we address in Theorem~\ref{thm:means} and Theorem~\ref{thm:eigs}.
 Recall the definition of the submodels $X_I$ in Section~\ref{sec:prelim} and that $\mathcal P_k$ is the set of all partitions of $\Sp^{d-1}$ into $k$ Borel sets (or sets of the form~\eqref{eq:partition}).

 \begin{proposition} Under Assumption~\ref{assumption} the following is true. \begin{itemize} \item $k$-means: There exist optimal centroids $x_1\in F_{I_1},\ldots,x_k\in F_{I_k}$ iff